-In Method 323, sections 10.1 and 10.3 would be revised to require best laboratory practices.
-The nomenclature in section 12.1 would be revised to include "b," which is the intercept of the calibration curve at zero concentration and revise $K{\rm c}$ ; these additions are necessary because equation 323-5 in section 12.6 would be revised to reflect changes in calibration procedures for calculating the mass of formaldehyde.
+In method 323, sections 10.1 and 10.3 are revised to require best laboratory practices.
+The nomenclature in section 12.1 is revised to include "b," which is the intercept of the calibration curve at zero concentration and revise Kc.
+These additions are necessary because equation 323-5 in section 12.6 is revised to reflect changes in calibration procedures for calculating the mass of formaldehyde.